How to attract the best talent.

 A robust onboarding and induction plan is essential in order to make the right impression with a new starter.
 Not only that, but it is crucial for staff retention.
 One of the biggest HR expenses for small businesses is spending time and money on recruitment, only to lose new employees within the first three months.
 The most common complaints we hear when conducting exit interviews on behalf of clients is that new starters weren’t given enough information and felt unsupported and left to their own devices.
 Read our guide to onboarding in a virtual environment and our case study of how we helped a client recruit virtually.

-For more help or advice with your recruitment strategy, get in touch.
+For more help or advice with your recruitment strategy or on how to attract the best talent get in touch.